Types of Scents: Fragrance Families Explained for Perfume, Candles AMore

-Ever wondered why some perfumes feel fresh and citrusy while others feel deep and sensual?
+Ever wondered why some perfumes feel fresh and citrusy, while others leave a warm, sensual trail that lingers for hours?

 Types of Scents